 Recent Oxycodone abuse statistics indicate that about 11 million people in the U.S. will take at least one dose of this drug in a non-medical way.

 Many of these individuals are possibly taking it at a dosage that’s too high for them or that goes against their prescription.
 Others are using the drug just to get a buzz.
-And while the intent might be different between each, both cases are considered to be abuse – even if it’s accidental.
+While the intent might be different between each situation, both cases are considered to be abuse – even if it’s accidental.

 While using other drugs like heroin, cocaine, and crystal meth even once is considered to be abuse since they’re illicit, things get a little trickier when it comes to legal drugs like Oxycodone.
 And sometimes, it’s hard to know what’s considered abuse with prescription drugs.

-Essentially, Oxycodone abuse includes any use of the drug that doesn’t follow the prescription.
-If you’re taking this drug in any way that doesn’t fall under doctor’s orders, then you’re abusing it.
+Essentially, oxycodone abuse includes any use of the drug that doesn’t follow a doctor’s prescription.
+If you’re taking this drug in any way that doesn’t fall under your doctor’s orders, then you’re abusing it.

-Now, this can include a lot of different things, some of which most people wouldn’t think twice about.
-So, to clear things up a bit, all of the following include a form of Oxycodone abuse.
-And that means that the risk of adverse reactions, dependency, and addiction are all higher than if the drug is used correctly.
+Now, abuse can include a lot of different things.
+Some things, most people wouldn’t think twice about.
+So, to clear things up a bit, all of the following are a form of oxycodone abuse.
+Anyone who abuses oxycodone will have an increased risk of adverse reactions, dependency, and addiction.

-While abusing Oxycodone is simply a matter of using it in a way it wasn't prescribed, being addicted to it is something different altogether.
+While abusing oxycodone is simply a matter of using it in a way it isn’t prescribed, being addicted to it is something different altogether.